 - For messages in the negative log (i.e. energy) domain (min-sum, as used in the paper), the corresponding 'normalization' is the addition of a constant to all messages.

-We will revise the paper based on the comment.
+We have revised the paper based on the comment.
 Note that our approach guarantees the same labeling result as the standard approach even if it employs another normalization.
-This is because our message update approach is independent from the normalization as shown in Definition 1.
+The reason is that our message update approach is independent from the normalization as shown in Definition 1.

 - I _really_ dislike the name of the paper, which suggests a general algorithm for improving belief propagation, when the algorithm detailed only works for… This is quite a specific setting and does not deserve an even more general name.

 We appreciate your constructive comment.
-We will change the name of the paper.
+We will change the name of the paper to Faster Belief Propagation for Images and Related Applications.

 - The algorithm used is min-sum, not max-product as stated in the paper.

-We will revise the paper based on the comment.
+We have revised the paper based on the comment.